Skip to main content

 Norwegian health researchers at the forefront of climate change

-Leading research environments in partnership for climate
+Leading research communities in partnership for climate

 The health sector's climate footprint today